milq/milq/README.md

 # Scripts for Ubuntu/Debian

-This is a compilation of my scripts in Ubuntu or Debian I consider useful.
+This is a compilation of my scripts in Ubuntu or Debian that I consider useful.

-## How to run the scripts
+### How to run the scripts

 To run the scripts, open a terminal console and execute: